Disease Guide ·Cancer (Lymphoma) ·2026

 Cost vs Deductible

-At $2,500-$7,500+, cancer treatment far exceeds any annual deductible.
-This is exactly the kind of catastrophic expense insurance is designed for.
-A single cancer diagnosis can justify years of premium payments.
-Without insurance, many owners cannot afford chemotherapy.
+At $2,500-$7,500+, cancer treatment far exceeds annual deductible.
+This is the catastrophic expense insurance is designed for.
+A single diagnosis justifies years of premium payments.
+Without insurance, chemotherapy is unaffordable for many.

 Red flag · Exclusion